 - Deep content knowledge and understanding of the Massachusetts Curriculum Framework for English language arts (ELA) and literacy, mathematics, or science and technology/engineering (STE)

-- At least 3 years of teaching experience as of August 2018
+- At least 3 years of teaching experience by August 2019

 - Passionate about dedicating your time and expertise to reviewing curricular alignment & quality on behalf of students and educators in Massachusetts